dtroode/kistauri-blog/src/pages/blog/how-i-work-and-learn.md

 **Social media and news websites.** My main social media is Twitter.
 Also, I use local popular VK, but not so often.
 Twitter I open 10+ times per day every day, that's because Twitter is on the bar, VK isn't.

-News I getting from _Dev.to_, _Hackernews_ and _Reddit_.
+News I getting from _Dev.to,_ _Hackernews_ and _Reddit_.
 But I use them not so frequently, because of all useful content duplicates in Twitter by official accounts or by some users.

 **Tools.** In front end dev world we need a lot of tools like color palette, online code formatters, admin panels, and documentation.
 But most of these instruments using only when starting a new project or when supporting it.
 I don't have these tools on the bookmarks bar.